 The thing to keep in mind is that ultimately, the blog topics that you choose to write about should:

 - be broad enough to allow you flexibility in what you write

 Finding Your Niche

-A topic for your blog is referred to as a niche.
+Blog topics are often referred to as a niche.

 Standard blogging advice is the narrower your niche, the better.

-When your niche is laser focused, both your readers and the search engines will figure out what your site is about very quickly.
+When your blog niche is laser focused, both your readers and the search engines will figure out what your site is about very quickly.

 You will start to be known as an expert in your field.

 So, let’s say you blog about a very narrow topic – say, lilacs (I love lilacs by the way).